 What has happened to date?

-WSP was commissioned in April 2023 by Cambridgeshire County Council to undertake a feasibility study that examined the possible options to provide a safe all-weather route for those wishing to use active travel modes, for example walking, wheeling and cycling, to cross the A10 in the vicinity of the Witchford Road/BP Garage roundabout junction.
-This route connects Ely to Witchford Village, encompassing Lancaster Way Business Park and wider destination in the A142/Witchford Road corridor.
+WSP was commissioned in April 2023 by Cambridgeshire County Council to undertake a feasibility study.
+The study examined possible options to provide a safe, all‑weather route for those wishing to use active travel modes.
+This includes walking, wheeling and cycling to cross the A10 near the Witchford Road/BP Garage roundabout junction.
+This route connects Ely to Witchford Village and serves Lancaster Way Business Park, as well as wider destinations along the A142/Witchford Road corridor.

-An Options Assessment Report was produced in October 2023 which considered the relative merits of potential solutions and provide a shortlist of options.
-Several solutions were assessed including six overbridges, two underpasses and six signalised crossings.
-The Options Assessment Report recommended two overbridges, and one signalised crossing were taken forward to Outline Business Case stage.
+An Options Assessment Report was produced in October 2023, which considered a range of solutions and produced a shortlist of options.
+Several concepts were assessed, including six overbridges, two underpasses and six signalised crossings.
+The report recommended that two overbridges and one signalised crossing be taken forward to the Outline Business Case stage.

 When was funding granted for the feasibility study and by who?